DaSh1101/pyco-fusion/README.md

 ### 4. OLED I2C Display Support
 - Custom-made drivers to support ssd1306 OLED I2C displays.
-- [WARNING] These will no longer be supported in future versions, in favor of HDMI or LCD displays
+- [WARNING] These will no longer be supported in future versions, in favor of HDMI and larger LCD displays
 - You can modify the code to hearts desire though if you'd like to add support!
 ## Getting Started